Northern Counties Palatine: Exports

 As a result of high demand for bodies on air-conditioned tri-axle Volvo Olympian chassis outstripping rival manufacturer Alexander's production capacity, between 1996 and 1998, Northern Counties assembled a handful of heavily modified Palatine bodies for export to Hong Kong, which were badged as Plaxtons upon completion.

-Citybus took delivery of 55 Northern Counties-bodied Volvo Olympians on 12 m chassis, which were specified to have Alexander-style front ends and windscreens, while the Kowloon-Canton Railway Corporation received 15 11 m with conventional Northern Counties windscreens.
+Citybus took delivery of 55 Northern Counties-bodied Volvo Olympians on 12 m chassis, which were specified to have Alexander-style front ends and windscreens, while the Kowloon-Canton Railway Corporation received 15 on 11 m chassis with conventional Northern Counties windscreens.
 Two 12 m Northern Counties-bodied Volvo Olympians were also delivered for use as staff shuttle buses by Hong Kong Air Cargo Terminals Limited.